 One of the first things to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

 • Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.

-• Restart: Shuts your Nest down before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-• Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi